Call Us to Find a Therapist: 1-888-563-2112 ext.1

 Bullying can also occur in adulthood.
 In recent years, workplace bullying has received significant attention.
 This bullying can take the form of sexual harassment, attempts to extract favors, excluding people from meetings, gossip, and other forms of overt hostility.
 Some forms of workplace bullying, particularly sexual harassment, are legally actionable and can result in lawsuits.

 People who bully others may also benefit from therapy, though they may be reluctant to acknowledge their bullying behavior openly.
-In therapy, bullies may begin to understand the impact their hurtful behavior has on others, explore reasons for why they bully, learn new skills for communicating positively with others, and/or address personal experiences that may have contributed to their bullying behavior.
-Often bullies have unresolved personal wounds that contribute to their bullying behavior, and addressing these emotional wounds or identity/social issues in therapy can be an integral step towards stopping bullying behavior.
+In therapy, bullies may begin to understand the impact their hurtful behavior has on others, explore reasons for why they bully, learn new skills for communicating positively with others, and address personal experiences that may have contributed to their bullying behavior.
+Often bullies have unresolved personal wounds that contribute to their bullying behavior, and addressing these emotional wounds or identity and social issues with a qualified therapist can be an integral step towards stopping bullying behavior.

 Sex advice columnist Dan Savage started the “It Gets Better” project to discourage anti-gay bullying and to prevent the suicides of gay children.
 October is National Bullying Prevention and Awareness Month.